sbai83100/Degrees/README.md

 * Assuming there is a path from the **source** to the **target**, the function returns a list, where each list item is the next (movie_id, person_id) pair in the path from the source to the target.
 Each pair is a tuple of two **int**s.
 * If there are multiple paths of minimum length from the source to the target, the function returns any one of them.
 * If there is no possible path between two actors, the function returns **None**.

+## Acknowledgements
+Project courtesy of Harvard University CS50's Introduction to Artificial Intelligence with Python